 The U-M Library also provides the largest set of circulating materials on Chinese dance anywhere in North America, including dancer biographies, memoirs, dance technique books, dance videos, dance encyclopedias, and scholarly books on ancient and contemporary Chinese dance history.

 The rare materials in the Chinese Dance Collection provide invaluable primary resources for studying over 100 years history of Chinese dance.
 The oldest item 舞蹈遊戲 was dated 1910.
 There are many distinct formats featured in the collection, including programs, posters, collectible cards, early dance serials, and mimeographs.

-Recently the U-M Asia Library acquired a collection of archival materials from the 1950s, and they are currently being processed.
+Recently the U-M Asia Library acquired a collection of archival materials from the 1950s and a collection of approximately 2,000 dance programs.
+They are currently being processed.